MIRACL Trust Authenticator

 didRequestPinHandler:^(void (^ _Nonnull pinHandler)(int32_t)) {

-//Present your UI for entering pin code here.
+//Present your UI for entering PIN code here.

 } completionHandler:^(BOOL isAuthenticated, NSError * _Nullable error) {